 In spite of what you might have heard, doing simulation projects well is not easy.
 There are many ways that even an experienced simulationist can fail.
-In this paper we have discussed some common traps and ways to avoid them.
+This paper discussed some common traps and ways to avoid them.
 While following these suggestions will not guarantee a bulls eye, it will certainly improve your chance of hitting the target.